https://hgic.clemson.edu/

 Mulch and Bark Products

-Bark products, such as finely shredded bark mulch is sometimes sold as a “soil conditioner”.
-This material is meant to be incorporated into the soil to add organic matter deeper in the soil and help loosen compacted soils.
+Bark products, such as finely shredded bark mulch, are sometimes sold as a “soil conditioner”.
+This material is meant to be incorporated into the soil to add organic matter deeper into the soil and help loosen compacted soils.
 These products are excellent for adding organic matter to both clay and sandy soils.

 Applications

 Soil amendments are most commonly used in vegetable gardens and landscape beds.
 It is important to evaluate various types of soil amendments and determine which ones will provide the most benefit.
 This often leads to a combination of different amendments to supply organic matter, nutrients, and improve the soil texture.
-There are many combinations but a good general-purpose ratio is one part composted manure, to three parts garden compost to one part soil conditioner.
+There are many combinations, but a good general-purpose ratio is one part composted manure to three parts garden compost to one part soil conditioner.
 This amendment mixture can then be tilled in prior to planting.
-The addition of organic matter is beneficial but too much can be detrimental to plant health.
+The addition of organic matter is beneficial, but too much can be detrimental to plant health.
 Start with adding 25% by volume or 2 inches of organic matter into the top 6 inches of the soil.
+A good rule of thumb for inground beds or gardens is to use one 25 to 50-pound bag of compost or manure per 1,000 sq ft.

 CAUTION: Incorporating more than 50% organic matter into the soil may negatively affect plant growth.
 This amendment mixture can also be used as a top dressing for tree, shrub, herbaceous ornamental, and vegetable plantings.
-The same mixture can also be used in turf areas such as for bare spot repair or incorporation for turf establishment.
+The same mixture can also be used in turf areas, such as for bare spot repair or incorporation for turf establishment.
 For raised garden beds, the mixture can be incorporated with native soils.
+A good rule of thumb for raised beds is to take 3 to 4 parts native soil (shovel-full) to ½ part compost, to ½ part manure, to 1 part sand (if amending clay).
+The resulting mixture will roughly equal a loamy textured soil with a decent organic matter content.

 Originally published 06/18